sympower/dt-data-load-tool/docs/website/docs/general-usage/dataset-access/data-quality-dashboard.md

 # Data quality dashboards

-After deploying a `dlt` pipeline, you might ask yourself: How can we know if the data is and remains high quality?
+After deploying a `data_load_tool` pipeline, you might ask yourself: How can we know if the data is and remains high quality?

 There are two ways to catch errors: